Species Interactions and the Health of Coastal Foundation Species

 Marine disease in a changing ocean

 Outbreaks of marine infectious diseases have caused widespread mass mortalities, but the lack of baseline data has precluded evaluating the hypothesis that disease is increasing in the ocean.
-I am currently working on a project to assess multi-decadal trends in marine disease across the recent decades of dramatic, global change.
+My collaborators and I used a literature analysis to assess multi-decadal trends in marine disease across the recent decades of dramatic, global change.

 In collaboration with Morgan Eisenlord, another Harvell lab graduate student, I am exploring the ecological and evolutionary context of eelgrass wasting disease in the Pacific Northwest.
 Given the spatial variation in disease prevalence and severity, we are interested in the potential for host and parasite local adaptation in this system.
 In this project, we are investigating the effects of host and strain variation at Friday Harbors Laboratories.